adityadeshpande03/DL-Techniques/2. Multi Layer Perceptron (MLP)/README.md

-### This GitHub directory consists of basic implementaion of a MULTI LAYER PERCEPTRON
+### This GitHub directory consists of basic implementaion of a MULTI LAYER PERCEPTRON Using ANN.